 The Study of God’s Word, the Holy Bible, Prayer and worship are at the heart of our church life, and our identity as Disciples of Christ.
 Both churches centre their worship around the Eucharist, also called Mass, Holy Communion, or the Lord’s Supper depending on your church tradition.
 As a parish with strong Anglo Catholic roots, the remembering of Jesus in the Bread and Wine is a deeply spiritual moment for many.
 At St Katharine’s we worship using traditional patterns including the use of incense and bells and a robed choir.
 At St Nicholas the worship follows a similar pattern, but incense and bells are not used, and there is no choir.
 A large number of young people and children attend St Nicholas, and at least once a month there is a Family Service about 45 minutes long, which engages both young and old alike.

-Mass on Tuesday and Wednesday at 10am, and also at 7.30pm on Wednesday.
-There is a said service of Holy Communion once a month at St Nicholas at 10am.
-This service is without hymns, and lasts for about 30 minutes.
+Mass is held at St Katharine on 7.30pm on Wednesday.
+The service of Holy Communion once a month at St Nicholas at 10am is currently suspended due to the COVID situation.
+These services are without hymns, and last for about 30 minutes.
 It is an ideal alternative to the Sunday service if your schedule means it is difficult to attend on a Sunday.

 Full details of service times can be found in the Information section.

 Bible Studies are regular part of life in the parish, usually taking place as short courses running for 4 – 6 weeks; The Life of Moses, Ruth, Jeremiah, James, Philippians have been studied in recent years.
 Traditionally the parish has participated in ecumenical Lent Courses, jointly organised by Churches Together in Southbourne, with at least one course being hosted at St Katharine’s or St Nicholas’.